dlahoza/starlark-modules/README.md

 ## Builtin package

 Package [builtin](/builtin) contains functions which simplify Starlark module development and value conversions.

+## Structs package

+Package [structs](/structs) contains types and interfaces which allows you to wrap your structs into Starlark objects

 ## Contributing